hydrocoast/julia_training/README.md

 ```bash
 git clone https://github.com/hydrocoast/julia_training
 ```
-- `cd julia_training` and then excecute the scripts in REPL of the JuliaLang
+- `cd julia_training` and then run the scripts in REPL of the JuliaLang
 ```julia
  julia> include("EX1_maxmin_surf.jl")
 ```